Bikatr7/Kudasai/README.md

     je_check_mode : 1 or 2, 1 will print out the 'num_lines' amount of jap then the english below separated by ---, 2 will attempt to pair the english and jap sentences, placing the jap above the eng.
 If  it cannot, it will do 1.

+    num_malformed_batch_retries : How many times Kudasai will attempt to mend a malformed batch, only for gpt4.
+Defaults to 1, careful with increasing as cost increases at (cost * length * n) at worst case."

+    batch_retry_timeout : How long Kudasai will try to attempt to requery a translation batch in minutes, if a requests exceeds this duration, Kudasai will leave it untranslated.

     Please note that while logit_bias and max_tokens can be changed, Kijiku does not currently do anything with them.

 ---------------------------------------------------------------------------------------------------------------------------------------------------